 The City of Petersburg

-This past year we received a grant from the City of Petersburg for $100,000 to stabilize the kitchen building behind the villa which will serve as the site for the interpretation for African-American life at Battersea.
+In 2025, we received a grant from the City of Petersburg for $100,000 to stabilize the kitchen building behind the villa which will serve as the site for the interpretation for African-American life at Battersea.
 We are honored to be given the resources to take on this important project, and look forward to sharing updates as this work progresses.

 In Fall of 2025, structural engineers were retained to study and stabilize the foundation of the kitchen building and we are eagerly waiting for this project to commence in early 2026.